RILAB/rilab.github.io/markdown/people.md

 </div>
 **Anne Lorant**

-Anne has worked as a technician/lab manager since November of 2012, running our lab and greenhouse experiments.
+Anne has worked as a lab manager since November of 2012, and is in charge of overseeing lab and greenhouse experiments.

 <br><br><br>